What is Dropbox?

 - Total number of active connections per minute = 1 million

-At a high level, we need to store files and their metadata information like File Name, File Size, Directory, etc., and who this file is shared with.
-So, we need servers to help the clients upload/download files to Cloud Storage and some servers to facilitate updating metadata about files and users.
-We also need some mechanism to notify all clients (devices)whenever an update happens to synchronize their files.
+At a high level, we need to store files and their metadata information like file name, file size, directory, etc., and who this file is shared with.
+So, we need servers to help the client upload/download files to cloud storage and some servers to facilitate updating metadata about files and users.
+We also need some mechanism to notify all clients whenever an update happens to synchronize their files.